SarahSaadain/Trap_Model/04_TE_library.md

 ```

 how to loop it over all:
+(careful this prodecs the _defrag for all files, not just the.fa, I need to change that or remove the extra ones later)
 ```
 find /Users/ssaadain/Desktop/Lopik -name 'D*' -type f -exec sh -c 'output="/Users/ssaadain/Desktop/Lopik/${0##*/}_defrag.fa"; python /Users/ssaadain/Downloads/defragment-fasta.py "$0" "$output"' {} \;
 ```